home

 I know that my memory has recorded real, not imagined events for the same reason.
 But I do not know that all events in my memory are real and not imagined.

-4. IMPERCEIVABILITY of the CONTRARY
+4. IMPERCEIVABILITY of the CONTRADICTORY

 e.g. There is not a weightless invisible parrot on my shoulder.

-5. IGNORANCE of the CONTRARY
+5. IGNORANCE of the CONTRADICTORY

 e.g. Mermaids don't exist.